tetteykn/MouseButtonsMapper/README.md

 - Works seamlessly with full-screen and borderless windowed applications.

 ### User-Friendly Interface
-- Clean and intuitive design focused on ease of use.
+- Clean and intuitive design for easy navigation.
 - System tray integration for quick access.

 ---